Composer Benjamin Lees

 BL: At that

-people work very well late at night, but I really don’t.
+Some people work very well late at night, but I really don’t.
 I enjoy

 myself really well late at night, but I can’t concentrate on writing at that

-one develops hot streaks and you work sort of in white heat for three hours and will
+one develops hot streaks and you work in white heat for three hours and will

 accomplish a great deal.